vsco/dcdr/README.md

 ```

 #### Scalars
-Scalars have an added bonus: you may use their `float64` values as scalars in certain cases.
+Percentiles have an added bonus: you may use their `float64` values as scalars in certain cases.

 Here, we'll use the float value to scale the wait time for DB inserts between 0-1000ms.